-First of all, anytime my iPhone goes missing I’m pretty sure I know who has it and what they are using it for.
+Anytime my iPhone goes missing, I'm pretty sure I know who has it and what they are using it for.
 If I scroll in my camera roll, I am destined to find some great entertainment made by my 4 daughters as they are trying to make their acting debuts!

 Homeschooled Teens Can Make Money Online

 Why not put that homeschooling spare time to work for the family and have it pay off?